*Each individual applicant must be scheduled for their own 30 minute time slot*

 The Ontario City Clerk/Records Management Department is a designated Passport Acceptance Agency.
 We provide passport services by appointment for your convenience.
 Our services include processing of new applications, photo services (for adults and children over the age of 3) and direction for renewal applications.
 We do not offer money order services.

-By Appointment Only (Note each individual applicant must be schedule for their own 15 minute time slot.)
+(Note each individual applicant must be scheduled for their own 30 minute time slot)

 - Passports must be renewed every 10 years for adults and every 5 years for children 15 and younger

-- Routine processing time is 10-12 weeks or more
+- Routine processing time is up to 11 weeks

 - A passport book is required when traveling internationally by air and is acceptable when traveling by land or sea.
 A passport card is only acceptable when traveling by land or sea to Mexico, Canada or the Caribbean, and is not valid for international travel;